JuanmaCopia/lissa/INSTALL.md

 Let's call the new case study `mycasestudy`.
 In the following, we describe the five steps that need to be performed to analyze this code with `LISSA`.

-### Step 1: Create a folder for the new case study, and copy the code to be analyzed to the folder
+### Step 1: Create a folder for the new case study, and copy the target class

-First, we create a new folder for the new case study in `src/examples`, in this case with name `mycasestudy`, and copy the class with the method we want to analyze to it.
+First, we create a new folder for the new case study in `src/examples`, in this case with name `mycasestudy`, and copy the class we want to analyze to it.
 In this example, we will use the existing `LinkedList` class as a starting point (`src/examples/heapsolving/linkedlist/LinkedList.java`) and copy it into the folder for the new case study (`src/examples/mycasestudy`).
 We then have to change the package name of the class accordingly (to `package mycasestudy;`).
 This can be done using the following commands:

 ```
 mkdir src/examples/mycasestudy